Blackpink: 2018–2019: International breakthrough and first world tour

 Blackpink embarked on their sold-out first Japan tour, Blackpink Arena Tour 2018, in Osaka from July 24 to 25 to promote their Japanese EP.
 The tour was initially set for six shows across Osaka, Fukuoka and Chiba, but an additional show in Chiba was added due to overwhelming demand.
-A final tour stop was later added for December 24 at Kyocera Dome Osaka as a Christmas gift for fans, where Blackpink performed to a sold-out crowd of 50,000 people.
+A final tour stop was later added for December 24 at the Kyocera Dome Osaka as a Christmas gift for fans, where Blackpink performed to a sold-out crowd of 50,000 people.
 On September 12, it was announced that the group would hold their first concert in Seoul, Blackpink 2018 Tour [In Your Area] Seoul x BC Card, at the Olympic Gymnastics Arena.
 The concert was the first show of the In Your Area World Tour, which continued throughout 2019 and early 2020 in North America, Europe, Oceania and Asia.
-By the end of its run, the tour became the highest-grossing tour by a Korean girl group.
+By the end of its run, the tour had become the highest-grossing tour by a Korean girl group.

 On October 19, 2018, English singer Dua Lipa released "Kiss and Make Up" with Blackpink, a new track on the re-released edition of her self-titled debut album.
-"Kiss and Make Up" became the group's second entry in the UK Singles Chart, peaking at number 36, and their first top 40 entry.
-They were the first female Korean group and third Korean act overall to reach the top 40.
-It also debuted at number 93 on the Billboard Hot 100, marking Blackpink's second entry in the chart and making them the only Korean girl group to score multiple entries on the chart.

-In October 2018, the group signed with Interscope Records in a global partnership with YG Entertainment; they were to be represented by Interscope and Universal Music Group outside of Asia.
-In November 2018, Blackpink announced additional tour dates for their In Your Area World Tour, which covered thirteen dates across Asia from January to March 2019.
+"Kiss and Make Up" became the group's second entry on the UK singles Chart, peaking at number 36, which made it the first top-40 hit by a female Korean group.
+It also debuted at number 93 on the Billboard Hot 100, marking Blackpink's second entry on the chart and making them the only Korean girl group to score multiple entries on the chart.
+The song was certified silver in the UK by the British Phonographic Industry (BPI), marking the first time a Korean group received a certification in the UK.
+It was also the first song by a Korean group to be certified platinum by the Australian Recording Industry Association (ARIA).
+On October 23, the group signed with Interscope Records in a global partnership with YG Entertainment; their representation outside Asia was to be handled by Interscope and Universal Music Group.
+In November 2018, Blackpink announced additional tour dates for their In Your Area World Tour, which covered various dates across Asia from January to March 2019.
 Jennie made her solo debut with her single "Solo" at Blackpink's Seoul concert on November 11; both the song and its official music video were released the following day.
 Their first Japanese studio album, Blackpink in Your Area, was made available digitally on November 23 and physically on December 5.
 The album included Japanese versions of all of their previous releases and debuted at number nine on the Oricon Albums Chart.